aci-ref/facilitation_best_practices/images/01-testing-images.md

 <li>What are most important tasks/responsibilities of the new position?</li>
 <li>What is the required skill set necessary to perform these tasks?</li>
 <li>What educational background and experience are important?</li>
-Is there specific domain expertise that will be important for this facilitator?</li>
+<li>Is there specific domain expertise that will be important for this facilitator?</li>
         <ul class="bullet-list-circle">
             <li>secondary list item 1</li>
             <li>secondary list item 2</li>